Clinical Trials (PDQ®)

-This randomized phase II trial is studying how well giving erlotinib alone or together with carboplatin and paclitaxel works in treating patients with stage III or stage IV non-small cell lung cancer.
-Erlotinib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
+This randomized phase II trial studies how well erlotinib hydrochloride with or without carboplatin and paclitaxel works in treating patients with stage III-IV non-small cell lung cancer.
+Erlotinib hydrochloride may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Drugs used in chemotherapy, such as carboplatin and paclitaxel, work in different ways to stop the growth of tumor cells, either by killing the cells or by stopping them from dividing.
-Giving erlotinib together with carboplatin and paclitaxel may kill more tumor cells
+Giving erlotinib hydrochloride together with carboplatin and paclitaxel may kill more tumor cells.

 Further Study Information

 I. Determine the distribution of progression-free survival (PFS) in patients with previously untreated advanced adenocarcinoma of the lung who are never or light former smokers treated with either OSI-774 (erlotinib) (erlotinib hydrochloride) alone (arm A) or in combination with carboplatin/paclitaxel (arm B).

 I. To determine the radiographic response rate in patients with previously untreated advanced adenocarcinoma of the lung who are never or light former smokers treated with either OSI-774 (erlotinib) alone (arm A) or in combination with carboplatin/paclitaxel (arm B).